 In addition to the criminal DUI charge, South Carolina has an implied consent law that imposes separate license suspensions when:

-You refuse a breath, blood, or urine test
+- You refuse a breath, blood or urine test

-You provide a sample of 0.15 or higher
+- You "blow" 0.15 or higher

 This triggers an administrative license suspension, which includes your CDL, and it’s handled by the South Carolina Department of Motor Vehicles (DMV).